espruino/EspruinoTools/README.md

 # Load a file into Espruino and save
 espruino -p /dev/ttyACM0 mycode.js -e "save()"

+# Write mycode.js to the first Bangle.js device found as a Storage file named app.js
+espruino -d Bangle.js mycode.js --storage app.js:-

+# As above, but also write app_image.bin to the device as a Storage file named app.img
+espruino -d Bangle.js mycode.js --storage app.js:- --storage app.img:app_image.bin

+# Connect to Bluetooth device address c6:a8:1a:1f:87:16 and download setting.json from Storage to a local file
+bin/espruino-cli.js -p c6:a8:1a:1f:87:16 --download setting.json

 # Execute a single command on the default serial device
 espruino -e "digitalWrite(LED1,1);"